alexch/rerun/README.md

 # Why did you write this?

 I've been using [Sinatra](http://sinatrarb.com) and loving it.
-In order to simplify their system, the Rat Pack just took out auto-reloading.
-I approve of this: a web application framework should be focused on serving requests, not on munging Ruby ObjectSpace.
+In order to simplify their system, the Rat Pack just removed auto-reloading from Sinatra proper.
+I approve of this: a web application framework should be focused on serving requests, not on munging Ruby ObjectSpace for dev-time convenience.
 But I still wanted automatic reloading during development.
-Shotgun wasn't working for me (see above) so I spliced Rerun together out of .
+Shotgun wasn't working for me (see above) so I spliced Rerun together out of code from Rspactor, FileSystemWatcher, and Shotgun -- with a heavy amount of refactoring and rewriting.

 # Credits